Promoting the film industry in Kenya

 “I learnt a great deal from the mentors and I feel inspired,” she added.

-Another participant, Godwin Otwoma, 40, a script writer-cum-director said it was an exciting experience that not only enables young Kenyan filmmakers to learn new production skills but also gives them an opportunity to network.
+Another participant, Godwin Otwoma, 40, a scriptwriter and director said it was an exciting experience that not only enabled young Kenyan filmmakers to learn new production skills but also gave them an opportunity to network.

 Otwoma said he learnt about the event through the Goethe-Institut’s social media networks.

 “This programme is quite beneficial.
 It has been an eye-opener for us in the industry in Kenya,” he added.